Email Security

 To counter these attacks, you could implement either a virtual security operations center (VSOC) or a global security operations center (GSOC).
 A VSOC or a GSOC can help maintain compliance by monitoring IT systems 24x7 and watching for potential threats before they become significant issues.

-What is a Virtual Security Operations Center (VSOC)?
+What Is a Virtual Security Operations Center (VSOC)?

 A VSOC is an outsourced data monitoring solution in which your security monitoring is carried out by a professional resource that will survey your company’s digital network, look for flaws in its defenses, and detect any suspicious or fraudulent activity.

-VSOCs are entirely web-based, allowing you to monitor your security systems in real-time.
+VSOCs are entirely web-based, allowing you to monitor your security systems in real time.
 Their centralized command and control center gives a better view of your organization's security and can help you meet compliance requirements.

 However, they differ from other digital security centers because they go beyond defending your organization's walls, helping you prioritize security events and focus on those that may significantly impact your business.